 - Providing Incident Response to get back to a good state after a breach (quickly)

 - Reducing your Cyber insurance premiums

-- Providing you with a world class threat intelligence platform supported by AI analytics with a massive training set that grows daily.
+- Providing you with a threat intelligence platform supported by AI analytics with a massive training set that grows daily.